kreuzwerker/terraform-provider-docker/docs/resources/service.md

 Required:

 - **image** (String) The image name to use for the containers of the service.
 Use the `docker_image` resource for this, as shown in the examples.
-Altough direct image names like `nginx:latest` works it is not recommend to trigger updates
+Although direct image names like `nginx:latest` works it is not recommend to trigger updates

 Optional: